 In the context of data centers, enhancing ESG performance translates to enhancing data center performance.
 This encompasses factors such as increased uptime, reduced PUE (power usage effectiveness), improved WUE (water use efficiency), and more.

-, often exacerbated by the relentless demand for data processing and storage, are becoming an ever-increasing burden on businesses.
+High energy costs, often exacerbated by the relentless demand for data processing and storage, are becoming an ever-increasing burden on businesses.
 Traditional data centers are notorious energy guzzlers, leading to skyrocketing operational expenses that can cripple profit margins.

 The mounting environmental concerns cannot be ignored.
 Climate change is a stark reality, and businesses are under scrutiny like never before.
 The carbon footprint of data centers, with their massive power consumption and cooling needs, contributes significantly to these concerns.